pluma/obs/README.md

 This makes the `obs` module available in the global namespace.

-If you are already using `aug` and `sublish` in your project, you can download the [latest minified standalone release](https://raw.github.com/pluma/obs/master/dist/obs.globals.min.js) (~3.0 kB minified or ~1.0 kB gzipped) instead.
+If you are already using `sublish` in your project, you can download the [latest minified standalone release](https://raw.github.com/pluma/obs/master/dist/obs.globals.min.js) (~3.2 kB minified or ~1.1 kB gzipped) instead.

 # Basic usage example with node.js